Shifted cotangent bundles, symplectic groupoids and deformation to the normal cone: Introduction

 \subsection{Acknowledgements}

 DC thanks Gabriele Vezzosi for enlightening discussions at an early stage of this project about 10 years ago, as well as David Kern for more recent conversations.
 He also acknowledges the hospitality of the Galileo Galilei Institute, where parts of the work have been done on the occasion of two workshops: ``Geometry of Strings and Fields'' in 2013 and ``Emergent Geometries from Strings and Quantum Fields'' in 2023.
 He has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 768679).
 PS thanks Tasuki Kinjo and Hyeonjun Park for useful discussions.
-We thank Benjamin Hennion for useful comments.
+We thank Benjamin Hennion, Ruoxi Li and the anonymous referee for useful comments which have improved the exposition.